nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![pre-populated log](images/originalLog.jpg)

->:bulb: Use `log` command to save data you want to continue referring to

->:wrench: If you want to access the patient list or look up a new patient but would still need to refer to the current patient's details, simply `log` so the profile stays on your screen while you carry out your other tasks!
+>:wrench: If you want to access the patient list or look up a new patient but would still need to refer to the current

->:warning: The logger tab does not update when logged patients' profiles are edited or deleted.
-The logger tab is intended to be a snapshot of the patients' details at the time that they were logged.
-To reflect the edited changes in the logger tab after a change has been made, do `log` after the change.
+> patient's details, simply `log` so the profile stays on your screen while you carry out your other tasks!

 * Saving to the logger tab only works for results of the `find` command.
 * The entire result will be saved.